saadiahmadx/enerGAN/README.md

 # enerGAN
-GAN for energy storage material discovery
+GAN for energy storage material discovery or other chemoinformatics use cases